DoctorTeeth/diffmem/README.md

 Then, once the repeat scalar is seen, the NTM reads out locations 4,5,4 and then 5, after which it does whatever, since it will now ignore the read values.
 It outputs a stop bit in the correct location.

-One thing that's a little unclear is how the model is keeping track of how many copies have been performed so far and how many of them are left to perform.
-I expect that some more careful study of the state of the memory will yield a satisfying answer to this question.
-It seems likely that the model is being forced to keep track of this in a suboptimal way, since it has limited memory and only one head of each type.
-If the model had 2 heads of each type, it could theoretically store a more accurate copy counter at a different location in memory and attend to that separately as necessary.

 ##### Associative Recall
 In this task, we feed the model groups of bit vectors delimited by start bits, then a query vector delimited by end bits.
-The goal is for the model to output the vector that it saw after the query vector.
+The goal is for the model to output the vector that it saw immedieatley following the query vector.

     inputs:
     [ 0.0  0.0  0.0  0.0  0.0  1.0  0.0  0.0  0.0  0.0]